ncsa/TGI_RAILS_Documentation/docs/source/file_mgmt/index.rst

 **File Systems**
 ----------------

+Storage on TGI RAILS is split into three types of spaces:

-Each user has a home directory, $HOME, located at /u/$USER.
+- A user specific home directory, $HOME, located at /u/$USER.
+One per user with no option for sharing data with other users.
+- Project shared space located at /projects/WXYZ.
+By default all project group members share access (and quota) in this space.
+- Job specific scratch space located on each node.

-For example, a user (with username auser) who has an allocated project with a local project serial code **abcd** will see the following entries in their ``$HOME`` and entries in the project and scratch file systems.
+For example, a user (with username auser) who has an allocated project with a local project serial code **abcd** (a three or four character code) will see the following entries in their ``$HOME`` and entries in the project and scratch file systems.
-To determine the mapping of ACCESS project to local project please use the ``accounts`` command.
+To determine the project code please use the ``accounts`` command.

 Directory access changes can be made using the
 ```facl`` <https://linux.die.net/man/1/setfacl>`__ command.
 Contact